JackAlexanderClark/Valeries-art-gallery-/documentation/README.md

 2. This was my first wireframe plan, for my first prototype and layout.
 Made using software from: "https://balsamiq.com/wireframes/":

 ![Wireframe](https://user-images.githubusercontent.com/97599832/180777531-687a10f0-2b01-47cc-b4ae-8c9e61623ef1.JPG)

+3. I decided on a page structure of 3 elements; firstly a navigation bar header with links to the other pages, secondly a body section which would contain all the elements such as text and images and thirdly a footer with contact details and an option to return to the top of the page.

 # **III) Improvements from User Feedback**
 1. I asked a variety of people from my workplace to my family and for the most impartial feedback tutors from Code Institute - to give me their initial thoughts and feedback as users of my website.